 Here are 10 transformational practices we can all benefit from:

-The practice of abstaining from food for a period of time.
-Some people will drink juices and liquids to maintain a minimal calorie intake.
-While many practice it for spiritual reasons, there are other mental and physical benefits including: resting the digestive system, cleansing and detoxification of the body, greater mental clarity.
+Fasting is abstaining from food for a period of time.
+Some people drink only juices to minimize calories.
+While it is often practiced in religious settings, there are many benefits, including: resting the digestive system, cleansing and detoxification of the body, mental clarity.

-While a full blown 40-day fast is beyond the desire and ability of many, it’s more than necessary to enjoy the benefits.
-Intermittent fasting is a popular practice where one may skip a couple of meals in one day and then return to normal eating the next.
-Dr. David Perlmutter is a huge advocate, recommending a fast at least once or twice a year from 24-48 hours cutting out everything except for water.
-He explains that engaging in fasting stimulates the growth of new brain cells through the production of the protein BDNF (brain-derived neurotrophic factor).
+Intermittent or short-term fasting is a popular practice for newcommers.
+Starting with skipping one or two meals in a day rather than going multiple days.
+Dr. David Perlmutter is a big advocate of fasting.
+He recommends people fast at least once or twice a year, from 24-48 hours cutting out everything except for water.
+His research shows that fasting stimulates the growth of new brain cells through the production of the protein BDNF (brain-derived neurotrophic factor).

-In a fascinating study by the Institute of Noetic Science, happily married couple J.D and Teena had electrodes attached to their thumbs to measure their blood flow and unconscious nervous system.
-Teena is locked behind an electromagnetically shielded chamber, and J.D is taken into an isolated room with a closed-circuit television.
-At random intervals, Teens’a image appears on the screen for 10 seconds.
-At those moments, J.D is instructed to pray for his wife, sending her loving, compassionate thoughts.
+In a study by the Institute of Noetic Science, a happily married couple had electrodes attached to measure blood flow and nervous system.
+The wife is behind an electromagnetically shielded chamber.
+The husband is taken into another room with a closed-circuit television.

-Senior Scientist Dean Radin overlooks the session and notes the sudden changes in J.D’s blood pressure and perspiration at the moments he sees Teena’s image.
-The question is whether Teens’s nervous system will react in the same manner?
+As the husband prays, there are sudden changes in his blood pressure and perspiration.
+The question is whether his wife’s nervous system will react in the same manner?

-Contrary to the idea of hypnosis being an embarrassing stage-show, here’s a textbook definition: The induction of a state of consciousness in which a person becomes highly responsive to suggestion or direction.
+Contrary to popular notions, here’s a better definition of hypnosis: The induction of a state of consciousness wherein a person becomes highly responsive to suggestion or direction.

-Hypnosis feeds off the psychosomatic power of words.
-An intriguing study in Malcolm Gladwell’s Blink highlights the mind-body relationship inherent in words.
-Subjects were lead into a room, asked to describe how they felt.
-Then, they were told to read a list of words: “worried,” “Florida,” “old,” “lonely,” “grey,” “sentimental,” “bingo,” “withdraw,” “forgetful,” “retired,” “wrinkle.”
+Hypnosis uses the power of words.
+A study in Malcolm Gladwell’s Blink shows the mind-body connection inherent in words.
+When people arrived for the study, they were asked to describe how they felt.
+Then, they read a list of words:

-Afterward, subjects not only described feeling slow and sluggish, but physically walked out of the room slower than when they entered.
-In psychology, it’s referred to as Priming, in hypnosis it’s synonymous with “Embedding a command.”
+Afterward, subjects not only described feeling slow and sluggish, but physically walked out of the study slower than when they entered.

-Self-hypnosis scripts are a combination of VAK: visual, audio, and kinaesthetic.
-Here’s a typical induction: once you find a quiet place, reclined and relaxed in a chair, couch, or bed, picture yourself on a beach.
-Starting off with three deep breaths, imagine the sun warmly touching your skin, from your toes right up the top of your head.
-Hear the sounds of the waves and the ocean.
-Let the water touch your feet and the coolness spread over your body.
-Eventually you will bring yourself into a trance state and be open to suggestions and “change-work.”
+Self-hypnosis scripts combine visual, audio, and kinaesthetic elements.
+A typical induction begins with taking three deep breaths, imagining the sun warmly touching your skin, from your toes right up the top of your head.
+Hear the sounds of waves and the ocean.
+Letting the water touch your feet and the coolness spread over your body.

 The staple practice of self-help gurus has gone under the microscope and produced interesting results.
 Five professors from five different universities produced a report in the science and medicine journal PLOS One.
 They put 80 undergraduate students through 30 problem-solving exercises and found that students who were randomly assigned self-affirmation exercises were less stressed in handling problems, more attentive, and emotionally receptive to errors.